earthly/website/blog/_posts/2022-09-13-bazel-build.md

 <div class="pl-8">
 I work at Netflix, and Netflix mostly has a multi-repo style.
 They are very famous for the kind of freedom and responsibility culture.
 So each team pretty much can do what it wants.

-I work on the recommendations algorithms, and the team I'm on, somewhat recently, merged several different algorithms that are part of the whole recommendations product into one team and one repo.And so it's not all of Netflix, but it has a kind of monorepo feel about it because several unrelated projects got jammed into one repo and the build performance was pretty bad.
+I work on the recommendations algorithms, and the team I'm on, somewhat recently, merged several different algorithms that are part of the whole recommendations product into one team and one repo.
+And so it's not all of Netflix, but it has a kind of monorepo feel about it because several unrelated projects got jammed into one repo and the build performance was pretty bad.

 So I had used Bazel previously, and I was like, you know what, I don't wanna mess with this.
 I'll just keep working, you know, we'll just keep using it, and I just won't get involved – I won't get pulled into this again.